deckhouse/deckhouse/ee/modules/610-service-with-healthchecks/docs/README.md

 There are scenarios where pods contain multiple processes, each capable of handling traffic independently, similar to virtual machines.
 In such cases, a single readiness probe is insufficient to determine the availability of all processes.

-The service-with-healthchecks module provides the ability to independently check the availability of each process and, based on the results of the new set of probes, direct traffic to the appropriate instances.
+The service-with-healthchecks module provides the ability to independently check the availability of more than one process and, based on the results of the new set of probes, direct traffic to the appropriate instances.
 This is useful, for example, for complex multi-container applications in Kubernetes where a "common" health check is defined for multiple containers in a pod.

 A new load-balancing method can be configured using the [ServiceWithHealthchecks](cr.html#servicewithhealthchecks) resource:
 - Its specification is identical to `Service`, with the addition of a `healthchecks` section that contains a set of new checks.